NexusMC-Development-Team/NexusAPI/README.md

 # NexusMC API Client Documentation

-This is outdated, I would check the Wiki!
+This is outdated, I would check the Wiki.

 The NexusAPI will allow you to lookup open player data that is not sensitive info.
 This includes colectables, ext.
 Please do not find a way to abuse this.
 This is for testing purpuses only.
 We will block spam from IP's, this will count as being blocked on the network as well.